aws-samples/aws-big-data-blog-dmscdc-walkthrough/README.md

 insert into store values(1009, '125 Technology Dr.', 'Irvine', 'CA', 'US', '92618');
 ```

-Once DMS has processed these changes, you will see new incremental files for store, product, and productorder.
-On the next execution of the Glue job, you will see new and updated files in your data lake.
+Once DMS has processed these changes, you will see new incremental files for store, product, and productorder in the DMS bucket.
+On the next execution of the Glue job, you will see new and updated files in the LAKE bucket.